netxms/netxms-doc/admin/agent-management.rst

 Agent configuration file policy
 -------------------------------

-There can be used the same parameters and format as in any NetXMS agent configuration file (key=value format or XML format).
+There can be used the same parameters and format as in any |product_name| agent configuration file (key=value format or XML format).

 To create policy in menu of container where should be created policy select